-In compliance with the American Disability Act of 1990 (ADA) and with Se 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
-It is recommended that all students with documented disabilities (Emotional, Medical, Physical, and/or Learning) consult the Office of AccessABILITY, located in Room E1214B, to secure necessary academic accommodations.
-For further information and assistance, please call: (212) 772- 4857 or (212) 650-3230.
-You must be registered with the Office of AccessABILITY to qualify for the accommodations.
+In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
+It is recommended that all students with documented disabilities (Emotional, Medical, Physical and/ or Learning) consult the Office of AccessABILITY located in Room E1124 to secure necessary academic accommodations.
+For further information and assistance please call (212-772-4857)/TTY (212-650-3230).